Secrets revealed in the Pandora Papers met with a weary shrug

-‘Only $100 million?’: Secrets of rich and powerful exposed in the Pandora Papers met with a weary shrug
+‘Only $100m?’: Secrets of rich and powerful exposed in the Pandora Papers met with a weary shrug

-The revelations are eye-catching, but the test will be if they lead to major reform, writes Borzou Daragahi
+The revelations are eye-catching, but the test will be whether they lead to major reform, writes Borzou Daragahi

-A leak of documents over the weekend, showed Azerbaijan’s strongman, Ilham Aliyev, had secretly bought $540 million worth of property worldwide, including a central London home registered in the name of his then 11-year-old son.
+A leak of documents over the weekend showed Azerbaijan’s strongman, Ilham Aliyev, had secretly bought $540m (£400m) worth of property worldwide, including a central London home registered in the name of his then 11-year-old son.

-But on the streets of Baku and other cities of the Caucasus nation of 10 million infamous as a kleptocracy, there were shrugs.
-Azerbaijanis have long been used to the idea of their leader as corrupt.
-They now broadly support him for leading a military victory over Armenia in a war last year.
+But on the streets of Baku and other cities of the Caucasus nation of 10m, infamous as a kleptocracy, there were shrugs.
+Azerbaijanis have long been used to the idea of their leader as corrupt, and they now broadly support him for leading a military victory over Armenia in a war last year.

 “A majority doesn’t really care about it,” said Arzu Geybulla, journalist and analyst specialising in the Caucasus and Turkey.
 “I don’t think they’re going to rise up.
 Not because they don’t care about corruption.
 Everyone is so used to it.
 Everyone knows about it.
-The fact that people don’t care because they know there won’t be any punishment.”
+People don’t care because they know there won’t be any punishment.”

-In the movies, the crusading journalist spends 90 minutes exposing corruption before police lead the bad guy away in shackles, just as the credits roll.
+In films, the crusading journalist spends 90 minutes exposing corruption before police lead the bad guy away in shackles, just as the credits roll.
 The real world is never as simple, especially at a time when publics have grown almost immune to official misconduct and dysfunction and often vote for or acquiesce to autocrats appealing to vague notions of national or ethnic pride.

-Among the top revelations: Jordan’s King Abdullah secretly bought 14 luxury homes worth $106 million; Czech Prime Minister Andrej Babis, a populist rightwinger currently running for re-election, moved millions through offshore companies to secretly buy an estate on the French Riviera; and that members of Pakistan Prime Minister Imran Khan’s inner circle owned companies and trusts worth millions of dollars.
+Among the top revelations: Jordan’s King Abdullah secretly bought 14 luxury homes worth $106m; Czech prime minister Andrej Babis, a populist rightwinger currently running for re-election, moved millions through offshore companies to secretly buy an estate on the French Riviera; and members of Pakistan prime minister Imran Khan’s inner circle owned companies and trusts worth millions of dollars.

 King Abdullah called the claims “defamatory and designed to target Jordan’s reputation”.
 Babis protested his innocence on television on Sunday night, and Khan that any “wrongdoing” would be investigated.